 - Three (3) letters of support by individuals who are in favor of the nomination.
 Letters must include the name and email address of the individual submitting the letter.
 These individuals do not need to meet the qualifications of the person placing the name in nomination.

-- All paperwork must be postmarked, or electronically transmitted, by May 1.
+- All paperwork must be postmarked, or electronically transmitted, by midnight Hawaiian time on May 1 prior to the national convention.

 - All nominations for the award shall continue in force for the following two years.
 After that time, they may be resubmitted.
 Resubmissions will supersede previous submissions.